giftnuss/foodsharing/README.md

 `vagrant ssh` connects to the virtual machine.

 You can change the folder directly with `cd /vagrant`.
-From there on you can use the helper scripts.
+From there on you can use all scripts with `./scripts/NAME`

 Note:
 `./scripts/start` will always be executed, when you start the virtual machine with `vagrant up`